 Looked after children and previously looked after children who are now adopted or subject to a residence order or special guardianship order including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.

 Children whose exceptional social or medical needs can only be met at this school

-Children of staff at the school - see Paragraph 33 below.
+Children of staff at Alderbrook School recruited to a vacant post for which there is a demonstrable skill shortage - see Paragraph 33 below.